top of page

 Fall Invites Pests Indoors for Warmth

-As temperatures begin to cool, pests look for safe places to spend the winter.
-Rodents are among the most common intruders during this season.
-They can squeeze through tiny openings and often go unnoticed until damage is done.
-Spiders and stink bugs are also frequent visitors in the fall, sneaking inside through cracks, windows, and vents.
+As temperatures cool, pests seek shelter for the winter.
+Rodents are common intruders, entering through tiny openings and often causing unnoticed damage.
+Spiders and stink bugs also enter homes through cracks, windows, and vents in the fall.

-This is the season when sealing entry points becomes critical.
-Simple steps like repairing screens, checking weather stripping, and closing gaps around pipes can reduce infestations.
-Professional seasonal treatments often combine physical prevention with targeted products to create a strong barrier.
-By acting in the fall, homeowners stop pests before they settle in for the colder months.
+Sealing entry points is crucial this season.
+Repairing screens, checking weather stripping, and closing gaps around pipes can reduce infestations.
+Professional treatments combine physical prevention with targeted products to create a strong barrier.
+Acting in the fall prevents pests from settling in for the colder months.

 Winter Brings Quiet but Persistent Threats